 In addition to more addiction, there have been notable increases in problems such cannabis-related emergency room visits and fatal vehicle crashes.

 The Journal of the American Medical Association (JAMA) concludes, in their October 21, 2015 report, “The prevalence of marijuana use more than doubled between 2001-2002 and 2012-2013, and there was a large increase in marijuana use disorders during that time.
 While not all marijuana users experience problems, nearly 3 of 10 marijuana users manifested a marijuana use disorder in 2012-2013.
 Because the risk for marijuana use disorder did not increase among users, the increase in prevalence of marijuana use disorder is owing to an increase in prevalence of users in the US adult population.
 Given changing laws and attitudes toward marijuana, a balanced presentation of the likelihood of adverse consequences of marijuana use to policy makers, professionals, and the public is needed.”

-Typically, “when any substance is made more available, its use is expected to go up.”
+Typically, when any substance is made more available, its use is expected to go up.
+Heavy use and high potency commercialized marijuana are real dangers of pot commercialization.
 As a public health policy, a policy shift which increases use and harms associated with a drug is a failed public health policy.

 Marijuana legalization and commercialization is a clear and shining example of failure to protect and promote the public health of the American people.

 While many people continue to say that marijuana may have some medical benefit, the evidence after decades of research remains unclear.
 The evidence of harm, however, is only getting clearer.
 And the latest rise in use, addiction and death by car crash numbers add clarity to the picture of harms associated with widespread use of the drug.